MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-share-free-busy-schedule-within-a-specified-period-in-a-calendar.md

 - csharp
 ---

-# How to: Share Free/Busy Schedule Within a Specified Period in a Calendar
+# Share Free/Busy Schedule Within a Specified Period in a Calendar

 This example obtains the free/busy schedule within a specified week from a calendar and displays the free, busy, and subject details to the user.